 The same principle applies when passing.
 If you are going against a taller opponent you will have to pass by keeping close to their body or by using a half guard pass so that they cannot use the full length of their limbs.

 Consider you have an invisible border running down the side of your torso and between your shoulder and across your hips.
-Think of a rectangle between your shoulders and hips..
+Think of a rectangle between your shoulders and hips.
 You want to make sure your opponent never gets inside your borders if they are wanting to control you.
-Conversely if you are looking to control your opponent then you want to get inside this border.
-When defending your border you never want to let your opponent get there body in your border so your would jam a limb or knee between your border and your opponents body to prevent this.
+Conversely, if you are looking to control your opponent then you want to get inside this border.
+When defending your border you never want to let your opponent get their body in your border so you would jam a limb or knee between your border and your opponent’s body to prevent this.

-Even when on mount this would be pulling the opponents elbows away from their body / border so that they become compromised.
+Even when on the mount this would be pulling the opponent’s elbows away from their body/border so that they become compromised.

 Loading the spring

-When passing the guard or sweeping you can accidently telegraph your move, consider this as loading up your punches or pulling back before you punch.
+When passing the guard or sweeping you can accidentally telegraph your move, consider this as loading up your punches or pulling back before you punch.

-Using a part of your anatomy that you throw through space that creates a pendulum effect to move the rest of your body.
+Using a part of your anatomy that you throw through space to create a pendulum effect that moves the rest of your body.